- Explore Røros' preserved wooden structures housing local artists

 - Sled with huskies and reindeer on two separate occasions

-- Visit the cathedral over the grave of St. Olav, the 11th-century King of Norway
+- Visit the cathedral over the grave of St. Olav, King of Norway

 - Wear a dry suit and snorkel — yes, snorkel! — with orca whales in the sea